 About This Project

-Experiencing the unbelievable colours moving across the Arctic sky is on many travellers’ bucket list.
+Experiencing the unbelievable colours moving across the Arctic sky is on many travellers’ bucket lists.

-It is often said that the northern parts of Norway is the best places in the world to see the northern light.
-If we are to be honest, that is only partially true, as the lights can be just as visible from destinations outside of Norway.
-But few countries can rival the vast selection of activities, tours, cruises, restaurants and hotels which all play an important part in this arctic experience.
-What is most important, the sun is reaching it’s peak, also known as the solar maximum, of its 11-year old cycle.
-This makes a Northern Lights trip in 2024, and 2025 the best period to do so for the next decade!
+It is often said that northern Norway is one of the best places in the world to see the northern lights.
+To be honest, that is only partially true, as the lights can also be visible from other destinations.
+But few countries can rival Norway’s vast selection of activities, tours, cruises, restaurants, and hotels that all play an important part in this Arctic experience.
+Most importantly, the sun is reaching its peak—known as the solar maximum—of its 11-year cycle.
+This makes Northern Lights trips in 2024 and 2025 the best period for the next decade!

-On a very basic level the northern lights are quite simple to explain.
-The lights come at night when the sky is dark.
-It’s like a celestial ballet of light dancing across the night sky, with a colour palette (green, pink, violet) reminiscent of a really cool fashion show from the 1980s.
+On a basic level, the northern lights are quite simple to explain.
+They come at night when the sky is dark.
+It’s like a celestial ballet of light dancing across the night sky, with a colour palette of green, pink, and violet reminiscent of a really cool 1980s fashion show.

-To the locals in Northern Norway, the northern lights are a part of life.
-In this area the aurora borealis has been, and still is, a fertile source for art, mythology and legends.
-To others, like celebrity scientist Neil deGrasse Tyson, the phenomenon is more of a unique example of just how beautiful science can be.
-“It’s a curious thing about the universe”, he says, “behind the most stunning sights to behold, lies some of the most challenging problems in physics”.
+To locals in Northern Norway, the northern lights are a part of life.
+Here, the aurora borealis has been—and still is—a fertile source for art, mythology, and legends.
+To others, like celebrity scientist Neil deGrasse Tyson, the phenomenon is a unique example of just how beautiful science can be.
+“It’s a curious thing about the universe,” he says, “behind the most stunning sights to behold, lies some of the most challenging problems in physics.”

-The science behind the northern lights is usually explained by physics specialized in magneto hydrodynamics, and quite frankly, they are a lot smarter than us.
-But this we understand: We have the sun to thank for everything, also the auroras.
-During large solar explosions and flares, huge quantities of particles are thrown out of the sun and into deep space.
+The science behind the northern lights is often explained by physics specialized in magnetohydrodynamics—concepts far smarter than most of us.
+But here’s what we do understand: We have the sun to thank for everything, including the auroras.
+During large solar explosions and flares, huge quantities of particles are thrown out of the sun into deep space.

-Here’s where it gets a little complicated, but please bear with us: When the particles meet the Earth’s magnetic shield, they are led towards a circle around the magnetic North Pole, where they interact with the upper layers of the atmosphere.
-The energy which is then released is the northern lights.
-All this happens approximately 100 kilometres above our heads.
+When these particles meet Earth’s magnetic shield, they are guided toward a circle around the magnetic North Pole, where they interact with the upper atmosphere.
+The energy released during this interaction creates the northern lights.
+All this occurs roughly 100 kilometres above our heads.

-Perhaps not so surprisingly, the northern lights’ spectacle has given rise to several legends.
-Symbols linked to the northern lights are for instance found on the Sami shamanistic drum.
-The phenomenon has several different names in Sami, among them Guovssahas, which means “the light which can be heard”.
+Unsurprisingly, the northern lights have inspired many legends.
+Symbols linked to the lights are found on the Sami shamanistic drum.
+The phenomenon has several names in Sami, including Guovssahas, meaning “the light which can be heard.”
 Quite poetic, isn’t it?

-And during the Viking Age, the northern lights were said to be the armour of the Valkyrie warrior virgins, shedding a strange flickering light.
-Oh, the vikings and their warrior virgins …
+During the Viking Age, the northern lights were believed to be the armour of the Valkyrie warrior virgins, shedding a strange flickering light.
+Oh, the Vikings and their warrior virgins…

 For further information and ticket booking please contact us.